PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-drBILAL-mj/README.md

-# React Task Manager with Theme Toggle
+# React Task Manager Application

 A modern task management application built with React and Vite and persistent storage.